Sunday, 24 May 2026

 In the SuperSport HNL, the top four are rewarded with 6, 3, 2 and 1.
 The Football Cup 4 and 2 points for the finalists only.
 Up to 8 points are awarded for European success.
 Now for a competition breakdown.

 The league is dominated by Dinamo Zagreb and Hajduk Split, with HNK Rijeka having recent success too.
 Since 1992, those three sides have won all titles bar one.
-Dinamo won 18 out of 19 from 2005/06 to 2023/24.
-The current title holder is Rijeka.
+Dinamo won 19 out of 21 from 2005/06 to 2025/26 and is the current title holder.

 The cup follows the same pattern with the top three sharing the trophy.
-Due to the knock out format, long runs of wins are rare with Dinamo putting three together from 2006/07.
+Due to the knock out format, consecutive wins are rare.
+Dinamo has still won 11 cups from 2006/07.

 In Europe, the only success has been in the Europa League.
 Dinamo were runner up in 1963 and winners in 1967.
 Hajduk Split made a semi final in 1984.